Island Diary May 2019 Put-in-Bay Ohio

 Fri., May 17th – The Red Cross set up shop at the Put-in-Bay Town Hall to conduct a blood drive.
 The island kindergarten students have their graduation ceremony in the morning.
 The Goat opens for the season.

-Sun., May 19th – Along with the “Lighting of the Cupola,” the inaugural Souper Duper cook-off at the yacht club takes place.
+Sun., May 19th – Along with the “Lighting of the Cupola,” the inaugural Souper Duper cook-off at the yacht club occurs.
 Barb Cooper with her clam chowder and Joy Cooper with her chicken matzo ball soup tie for first place honors.

 Mon., May 20th – A semi-truck car hauler arrives on the island packed with a load of new rental Put-in-Bay Golf Carts.
 The grand opening of the Island Paws Dog Park at the south end of the Put-in-Bay Airport takes place in the late afternoon.